 How long should our sprints be?
 This is a question I am frequently asked by new scrum masters and scrum teams.
 Here is how it showed up in my in-box recently.

 After we participated in Agile Learning Labs’ Certified Scrum Master (CSM) workshop, my colleagues and I have begun practicing scrum very seriously.
 We chose one week as our sprint length.
 Some developers feel one-week sprints are too short, since we have a very strong definition of done.
 Delivering visible work in one week, along with all of the time in scrum meetings, is too stressful.
 One team member suggested increasing our sprint length to two-weeks.
 What are your thoughts?

-For your team, it is unlikely that the underlying problem is that there isn’t enough time in a one-week sprint to get user stories done.
+For your team, it is unlikely the underlying problem is not enough time in a one-week sprint to get user stories done.
 More likely, the team is dealing with one or more of the following problems:

 If your user stories are too big, then you won’t be able to complete them in a sprint.
 Luckily, this is a solvable problem.
 Have a look at SmallerStories.com for techniques that will let you split any user story into small user stories.
 Practice these techniques, and you will be able to have meaningful user stories just as small as you like.
-My suggestion is to get the user stories at the top of your product backlog to be small enough that the development team can comfortably finish four to six each week.
+My suggestion is to make user stories at the top of your product backlog small enough for the development team to comfortably finish four to six each week.